ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/walkthroughs/how-to-setup-replication.markdown

 ![Figure 1.
 Studio.
 Replication.
 Master.
 Create database.](images/replication-master-create-database.png)

-- to setup replication, we need to go to our [Replication Settings View](../../studio/overview/settings/replication) and add new replication destination using `Add destination` button.
-Here we need to provide such information like the URL of the destination server (`http://localhost:8082/`) and name of the database there (`Northwind-Backup`).
 - to setup replication, we need to go to our [Replication Settings View](../../studio/overview/settings/replication) and add new replication destination using the `Add destination` button.
 Here we need to provide information such as the URL of the destination server (`http://localhost:8082/`) and the name of the database there (`Northwind-Backup`).

 ![Figure 2.
 Studio.
 Replication.
 Master.
 Setup Replication.](images/replication-master-replication-settings.png)